Analysis: Plot Analysis

 Most good stories start with a fundamental list of ingredients: the initial situation, conflict, complication, climax, suspense, denouement, and conclusion.
 Great writers sometimes shake up the recipe and add some spice.

 There’s quite a bit of conflict even in our opening scene.
 Christian and Cyrano are both in love with the Lady Roxane.
 However, the powerful Comte de Guiche has other plans for her—first trying to marry her off to Vicomte de Valvert, then lusting after her himself.
 Love triangles always spell trouble, as do grudges and trigger-happy glove-slapping duelists.

 Cyrano takes the job of helping Christian woo Roxane.

 This is the play’s primary conflict—should Cyrano be satisfied with winning Roxane’s love, though he cannot have it for himself?
-Is it OK for him to deceive the object of his affection like this?
+Is it okay for him to deceive the object of his affection like this?
 Is he willing to make her happy though it means misery for himself?

-And the audience is all, "Oh, no!
+And the audience thinks, "Oh, no!
 Sounds like we’re in the suspense stage!"

 As soon as we know for sure that Cyrano is on the way out, we’re into the denouement stage.
-All is revealed as Roxane finally looks up from embroidery, which means we don’t have the suspense of deceit and guise anymore either.
+All is revealed as Roxane finally looks up from her embroidery, which means we don’t have the suspense of deceit anymore either.

 In his last living moments, Cyrano maintains his goal from Act I: "To be in all things admirable."
 He dies still fighting, on his feet, and focused on his untarnished white plume.